 - 9.5 If a car's engine has stopped, the car must be taken off the track, the marshal is allowed 3 pulls in attempting to restart the engine and that is all.
-If the car does not start, he must return to marshalling immediately, no other fixes or repairs are allowed to be performed. - 9.6 Whilst marshalling drivers are reminded that there should be no smoking, drinking, use of mobile phones or cameras trackside. - 9.7 In the first instance the driver shall marshal the post associated with their race number unless instructed by the race director or referee.
+If the car does not start, he must return to marshalling immediately, no other fixes or repairs are allowed to be performed. - 9.6 Whilst marshalling drivers are reminded that there should be no smoking, drinking, use of mobile phones or cameras trackside.
+Anyone seen not following these rules will incur a penalty of the loss of FTQ in qualification, or a 3 lap penalty in their final. - 9.7 In the first instance the driver shall marshal the post associated with their race number unless instructed by the race director or referee.